bullet-capstone/glow-up-fe/README.md

 ## Wins

-- Adopt React hooks and functional components throught project to improve web performance.
+- Adopting React hooks and functional components through project to improve web performance.
-- Suceed in transitioning from requesting RESTful API to GraphQL endpoints
+- Succeeding in transitioning from requesting RESTful API to GraphQL endpoint.
-- Utilize Apollo library in React to make graphql network requests
+- Utilizing Apollo library in React to make GraphQL network requests.
-- Employ Typescript throughout project to keep codes clean and readable.
+- Employing Typescript throughout project to keep codes clean and readable.
-- Achive 90% coverage end-to-end testing with Cypress to ensure smooth production phase
+- Achieve 90% coverage end-to-end testing with Cypress to ensure smooth production phase.
-- Implement Github Actions CI & CD as another extra level of safeguards before shipping codes to production.
+- Implementing Github Actions CI & CD as another extra level of safeguards before shipping codes to production.
-- Use the latest version of React Router (V6)
+- Using the latest version of React Router (V6).
+- Keeping our workflow organized through our GitHub Project Board.
+- Meeting accessibility principles.

 ## Challenges

-- CI/CD setup took some time
+- Setting up CI/CD.
+- Integrating deployed BE with FE application.
-- Router V6 caused deployment trouble and on page refreshing
+- Utilizing Router V6 was challenging for our deployment.
+- Keeping our workflow organized through our GitHub Project Board.

 ## Screenshots
 Landing page (Dashboard)